Tilatti/scripts/README.md

 ## create_x509_chain

-This script use OpenSSL to generate a chain of X509 certificates in the directory given in argument.
+This bash script uses OpenSSL to generate a chain of X509 certificates in the directory given in argument.

 ```console